← Back to Topics

 Image by Sand, Michael, et al. CC BY 2.0 · Source

-A 45-year-old male presents with a painless lesion on his nose that has been present for 6 months.
-He denies any trauma or previous skin conditions.
-Examination reveals the lesion seen in the image.
-What is the MOST appropriate next step in management?
+A 45-year-old male presents with a painless lesion on his nose that has been present for several months.
+He denies any trauma or recent illness.
+Examination reveals the image shown.
+What is the MOST appropriate initial management?

 D. Biopsy for histopathological examination